Glossick/akasha/akasha/docs/multi-tenancy.md

 ## Contexts Within Scopes

 A context represents a knowledge space within a scope.
-Each text you learn from creates a context.
+Each text you learn from is associated with a context.
 Multiple contexts can exist in a scope:

 ```typescript
 // Context 1: Company Handbook